-Basin Plan content requirement Relevant EMLR WAP section Relevant Marne Saunders WAP section 8.19 (1) (c) identify EWRs to meet those targets/objectives 85% of the relevant metrics listed in the table in Appendix C are passed in the majority of cases (section 2.2.1.6 (p57-59) and section 2.4.2.2 (p67-68)) Achieving a moderate or better level of environmental stress (equal to or less than a rating of 2 for Table 12) for all flow metrics (p82) 8.19 (2) (a) Identify priority 3 ecosystem functions A functional approach was taken when developing the EWRs for the EMLR PWRA, based on generic functional groups of aquatic and riparian flora and fauna, the ecological processes required to support them and associated flow components (p203-221), and generic reach types (p46).
-The EWRs were also defined to include connectivity needs at the local, medium and large scale (p65).
-A functional approach was taken when developing the EWRs for the Marne-Saunders PWRA, based on environmental reaches (pp23 - 26), and the habitat, biological and ecosystem processes required to achieve the environmental objectives (pp35 - 40).
-Connectivity was also factored into the identification of ecologically important flow metrics (p45).
-8.19 (2) (b) Identify ecological objectives and targets for those functions Captured in the priority environmental asset objectives and targets 8.19 (2) (c) identify EWRs to meet those targets/objectives Captured in the priority environmental asset EWRs 8.19 (3) Consistent with particular assets and functions identified in BWEWS Refer to Section 3.2 of this LTWP
+Basin Plan content requirement Relevant EMLR WAP information Relevant Marne Saunders WAP information 8.19 (1) (c) identify EWRs to meet those targets/objectives 85% of the relevant metrics listed in the table in Appendix C 3 are passed in the majority of cases (section 2.2.1.6 and section 2.4.2.2) Achieving a moderate or better level of environmental stress (equal to or less than a rating of 2 for Table 12) for all flow metrics 8.19 (2) (a) Identify priority 4 ecosystem functions A functional approach was taken when developing the EWRs (section 2.1.1) for the EMLR PWRA, based on generic functional groups of aquatic and riparian flora and fauna, the ecological processes required to support them and associated flow components, and generic reach types.
+The EWRs were also defined to include connectivity needs at the local, medium and large scale.
+A functional approach was taken when developing the EWRs for the Marne-Saunders PWRA, based on environmental reaches, and the habitat, biological and ecosystem processes required to achieve the environmental objectives.
+Connectivity was also factored into the identification of ecologically important flow metrics (section 3.5).
+8.19 (2) (b) Identify ecological objectives and targets for those functions Captured in the priority environmental asset objectives and tar rgets 8.19 (2) (c) identify EWRs to meet those targets/objectives Captured in the priority environmental asset EWRs 8.19 (3) Consistent with particular assets and functions identified in BWEWS Refer to Section 3.2 of this LTWP ₲ .
+8.19 (4) (a) Identify possible co - Section 3.3 Assessment of effect on Marne Saunders PWRA Section 5 Effects on other water resources; ntification ossible co- operative operative arrangements within the WRPA Table 4.1 Major elements of the surface water and watercourse management framework); 4.3.2 Developing the surface water and watercourse water allocation limits and extraction rules; Identification or possible co- Section 4.4 Interactions between water resources in the Eastern Mount Lofty Ranges PWRA 4.3.3 Developing the underground water allocation limits and extraction rules